F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 5. Turn intercept off and go back to BIG-IP tab

-6. Got to Security > Event Logs and examine the illegal request
+6. Go to Security > Event Logs and examine the illegal request

 .. image:: images/illegal.png